 AT2020 Condenser Studio Quality Mic Overview and Features

-You can expect a broad 20 Hz to 20 kHz frequency response, which is typically something you’d find with a large diaphragm condenser.
-This model offers a fairly flat response, however, it does have a dip in the low end.
-The microphone offers a warm, fuller sound that provides the user with presence without harshness, making the mic suitable for acoustic instruments and both female and male vocals.
+You can expect a broad 20 Hz to 20 kHz frequency response, which is typically something you’d find with a large-diaphragm condenser.
+This model offers a reasonably flat response.
+However, it does have a dip in the low end.
+The microphone provides a warm, fuller sound that provides the user with presence without harshness, making the mic suitable for acoustic instruments and female and male vocals.
 When it comes to the proximity effect, most users describe it as minimal.
-This mic is a good choice if you’re concerned about vocals sounding too boomy.
-This model doesn’t have any sibilance issues either and is often used to record acoustic guitars or overhead drums.
+If you’re concerned about vocals sounding too boomy, this mic is a good choice.
+This model doesn’t have any sibilance issues and is often used to record acoustic guitars or overhead drums.
 Priced affordably, the AT2020 tends to appeal to recording engineers and novice home studio users alike.

 With a max SPL rating of 144DB, this model can handle most sources easily.
 It also offers a dynamic range of 124DB.

-With a sturdy wire mesh cover over the capsule and a solid metal construction, the mic weighs in at just twelve ounces, making it compact and not overly heavy.
+The mic weighs in at just twelve ounces with a sturdy wire mesh cover over the capsule and solid metal construction, making it compact and not overly heavy.

 The included extras and limited bit rate show that the mic is targeted at consumers who are interested in field recording, voice work, and even podcasting.

 Even though the mic is priced pretty low, it still delivers a believable, mature sound for instruments and vocals.
-When used for vocals it will display a type of mid-range warmth that can flatter most vocals.
-It combines the vocals really well with a very subtle peak presence that adds clarity and air without too much harshness or sibilance.
-The mic will work well with a wide range of singers because it doesn’t hype the character of the original sound.
-When used with an acoustic guitar, the microphone will instantly give well-balanced sound.
+When used for vocals, it will display a mid-range warmth that can flatter most vocals.
+It combines the vocals well with a very subtle peak presence that adds clarity and air without harshness or sibilance.
+The mic will work well with a wide range of singers because it doesn’t excite the character of the original sound.
+The microphone will instantly give a well-balanced sound when used with an acoustic guitar.
 Most users were impressed with the mic’s depth of clarity and off-axis characteristics.
-This model offers exceptionally good rejection of sounds that are coming from ninety degrees off axis.
-This is definitely good news for users working in studios on a PC because keeping the PC noise out of the mic can be a huge headache.
+This model offers excellent rejection of sounds coming from ninety degrees off-axis.
+This is good news for users working in studios on a PC because keeping the PC noise out of the mic can be a massive headache.

-Obviously, the big draw for this mic was the lower price, buy many users were pleasantly surprised at its versatility and overall quality.
+The big draw for this mic was the lower price, but many users were pleasantly surprised at its versatility and overall quality.

-Cons: The sound of this mic won’t please everyone and it has a somewhat high self-noise.
-With a noise figure that’s slightly on the high side of average, most users still felt that the mic was worth the purchase and the perfect option for recording acoustic instruments and vocals.
-Basically, by today’s standards, the noise figure isn’t brilliant, but it isn’t really an issue when you’re close micing instruments or vocals.
-However, the mic definitely isn’t recommended for classical instrument recording at a distance.
+The sound of this mic won’t please everyone, and it has a somewhat high self-noise.
+With a slightly high side of average noise figure, most users still felt that the mic was worth purchasing and the perfect option for recording acoustic instruments and vocals.
+Basically, by today’s standards, the noise figure isn’t brilliant, but it isn’t an issue when you’re close micing instruments or vocals.
+However, the mic isn’t recommended for classical instrument recording at a distance.
 This model does not come with a shock mount, which was a big minus for most users.
-However, the manufacturer obviously didn’t include one in order to keep the mic priced relatively low.
+However, the manufacturer didn’t include one to keep the mic priced relatively low.

-Consumers looking for the perfect dynamic mic for vocals had better luck using the Shure SM7B microphone, which is said to be a little more forgiving and versatile.
+Consumers looking for the perfect dynamic mic for vocals had better luck using the Shure SM7B microphone, which is a little more forgiving and versatile.